Unity-Technologies/com.unity.multiplayer.rfcs/text/0015-interest-management.md

 # Summary
 [summary]: #summary
-This RFC proposes an interest management system to help MLAPI support greater scale in games.
-It is sometimes conceptualized as an 'AOI' (Area of Interest) system, but goes beyond that in also providing support for later elements such as prioritization.
+This RFC proposes an interest management system to help Netcode for Game Objects (NG) support greater scale in games.
+It is sometimes conceptualized as an 'AOI' (Area of Interest) system.
+For this RFC & the initial release, the Interest System performs user-defined culling of objects.
+In later releases we intend to build on this support other replication customizations & support of prioritization.

 # Motivation
 [motivation]: #motivation

-In the existing MLAPI Interest system, every networked object (i.e. `NetworkedObject`) stores a list of all clients that can see that object (in the variable `observers`).
+In the existing NGO Interest system, every networked object (i.e. `NetworkedObject`) stores a list of all clients that can see that object (in the variable `observers`).
 In the default case, every object stores a list of all connected clients.
 This creates some scalability problems

 * Every client has to be checked against every object
 * Storage: every object has to store a list of all clients